-Danielle Ung (Danni) earned her Ph.D. in Clinical Psychology at the University of South Florida with an emphasis on evidence-based treatments for youth with Autism Spectrum Disorders (ASD), Obsessive Compulsive Disorder (OCD), ADHD, depression, and anxiety disorders.
-Dr. Ung completed her clinical practicum at Nationwide Children’s Hospital Autism Center where she used interventions such as Applied Behavioral Analysis (ABA), Cognitive Behavioral Therapy (CBT), Parent Training and Social Skill Training for youth with ASD and their families.
+Dr. Danielle Ung (Danni) earned her doctorate in Clinical Psychology from the University of South Florida in Tampa, Florida.
+She completed her internship and postdoctoral fellowship at Nationwide Children’s Hospital Autism Center where she used interventions such as Applied Behavioral Analysis (ABA), Cognitive Behavioral Therapy (CBT), Parent Training and Social Skill Training for youth with autism and their families.
+She is a licensed clinical psychologist in Washington State and is a professor in the Counseling and Health Psychology department at Bastyr University.
+Danni teaches both undergraduate and masters level students and supervises master level counseling students at Bastyr Center for Natural Health in Seattle.
+In addition to her clinical work, she has published several scientific publications on the topics of assessment and evidence-based treatment of youth with Autism Spectrum Disorders (ASD), Obsessive Compulsive Disorder (OCD), Attention Deficit Hyperactivity Disorder (ADHD), depression, and anxiety disorders.
 She has worked in several settings including schools (primary and university level), hospitals, and outpatient centers.

-Through both in-person and virtual care, Danni has conducted assessments and evidenced based therapy with individuals of all ages, identities and backgrounds.
-In particular, she enjoys working with families and believes that effective treatment includes not only the child but the whole family unit.
-Dr. Ung approaches treatment from a whole person care using a biopsychosocial model that considers the many contexts that make a patient’s journey unique.
-She aims to facilitate a collaborative relationship with her patients where they can grow and heal, as well as become empowered and active participants in their lives.
+Through virtual care, I work with individuals of all ages, identities and backgrounds.
+I specialize in assessing and treating individuals challenged by autism, anxiety, OCD, depression, and related conditions.
+In addition, I have substantial experience consulting with the parents of children demonstrating compliance issues, disruptive behaviors, difficulties with emotion regulation, and anxiety.
+In particular, I enjoy working with children and their parents because I believe that effective treatment includes not only the child but the whole family unit.
+I approach treatment from a whole person care using a biopsychosocial model that considers the many contexts that make a client’s journey unique.
+I aim to facilitate a collaborative relationship with my patients where they can grow and heal, as well as become empowered and active participants in their lives.
+My goal for all my clients, young and old is to give them a voice and provide a non-judgement environment where they can be seen and heard.

 What's something you'd like clients to know about Cadence?